ScrapCodes/SS-on-kube/README.md

 Run them by `sbt test`
 #### Running Demo

+1. Prepare kubernetes cluster.

+##### Alternative 1.
-1. Run on minikube or single node k8s cluster.(WIP)
+Run on minikube or single node k8s cluster.

-_Please note: Currently does not run on minikube, minikube instructions to be added soon._
+        Start minikube with kubernetes version as 1.12.7

+        ```shell script
+         minikube start --kubernetes-version=1.12.7
+        ```

+##### Alternative 2.
-2. Run on a real cluster with atleast 3 nodes.
-We need a kubernetes cluster with sufficient available resources to run the demo.
-Minimally it should have 3 nodes , at the moment demo will only work against a real 3 node cluster and not minikube.
+ Run on a real cluster with atleast 3 nodes. (supported k8s version: 1.12.7) We need a kubernetes cluster with sufficient available resources to run the demo.
+Minimally it should have 3 nodes.
 The cluster should have minimally 14 cores available and 20 GiB of memory free.
  The reason is:

     a.
 Zookeeper service also run with 3 pods, each with resource requirement of 0.5 cpu and 1GiB